Patty Mills: Atlanta Hawks (2023–2024)

 On 6 July 2023, Mills, plus a 2028 second-round draft pick, was traded by the Nets to the Houston Rockets in exchange for future draft considerations.
 On 8 July, the Rockets sent him to the Oklahoma City Thunder as part of a five-team trade, and four days later, he was traded for a third time in the off-season, this time to the Atlanta Hawks, in exchange for TyTy Washington Jr., Usman Garuba, Rudy Gay and a 2026 second-round pick.

 On 29 February 2024, the Hawks waived Mills.

 Miami Heat (2024)

 On 6 March 2024, Mills signed with the Miami Heat.

 Utah Jazz (2024–2025)

 On 5 September 2024, Mills signed with the Utah Jazz.

 Los Angeles Clippers (2025)

 On 1 February 2025, Mills was traded to the Los Angeles Clippers alongside Drew Eubanks in exchange for Mo Bamba, P. J. Tucker, a 2030 second-round pick and cash considerations.
 This move would reunite him with Kawhi Leonard who last played with Mills on the San Antonio Spurs during the 2017-18 NBA season as well as Ben Simmons, who played with him during the 2022-23 NBA season on the Brooklyn Nets.

+La Laguna Tenerife (2026)

+On March 8, 2026, Mills signed for La Laguna Tenerife of the Liga ACB and the Basketball Champions League (BCL).
+He made his debut for the team on March 17, in Trieste, in an 82–76 loss against Pallacanestro Trieste, finishing with nine points in 16 minutes.

+ASVEL (2026–present)

+On August 10, 2026, Mills signed a one-year contract with LDLC ASVEL of the French LNB Élite and the EuroLeague.